fuzzsa/fuzzsa-bugs/driver_modifications.md

  	/* When host has read buffer, this completes via balloon_ack */
 -	wait_event(vb->acked, virtqueue_get_buf(vq, &len));
 -
-+	// Patch(feli): the virtqueues might be broken which leads to a deadlock here
++	// Patch(xxx): the virtqueues might be broken which leads to a deadlock here
-+	// Note(feli): alternatively one could also wrap the kernel waitqueue interface
++	// Note(xxx): alternatively one could also wrap the kernel waitqueue interface
 +	// in order to forcefully cancel these, but I guess such deadlocks are technically
 +	// bugs to patching them is probably the better way
 +   if(lkl_ops->fuzz_ops->apply_patch()) {